George Peek: Early life and business career

 Peek was born in Polo, Illinois, on November 19, 1873; His father was a farmer.
 Peek graduated from Oregon High School in Oregon, Illinois.
 He attended Northwestern University from 1891 to 1892, but did not graduate.

 He joined the Deere & Webber Company of Minneapolis in 1893, and was named vice president of the John Deere Plow manufacturing division in Omaha, Nebraska, in 1901.
 In 1911, he was named president of the Deere & Co. subsidiary in Moline, Illinois.
 In 1919, he left Deere & Co. and became president of the Moline Plow Company, where he earned the relatively large salary of $100,000 a year.
 He immediately hired retired Brigadier General Hugh S. Johnson as the company's general counsel.
 Peek and Johnson were deeply interested in farm economics, especially since the post-World War I recession.
 Peek and Johnson became strong advocates of the McNary–Haugen Farm Relief Bill, proposed federal legislation which would have established the first national system of price supports for agriculture.

 Peek was a member of the War Industries Board during World War I, and after the war was a member of the Industrial Board advising the United States Department of Commerce on post-war reconversion.
+In 1923, he was awarded the Distinguished Service Medal by the War Department for his wartime service.